Kunickaa Sadanand

 Kunickaa Sadanand (born 27 February 1964) is an Indian film actress and TV actress, advocate, producer and social activist.
 She is known for her various characters in many Indian films as both a villain and in comedic roles.
-She also appeared Bigg Boss (Hindi TV series) season 19.
+In 2025, she participated in Bigg Boss 19.

 Also a singer, she has released three pop albums titled Lakhon Mein Ek released in 1996, and Kunickaa which was released in 2002.
 She released her third album named Joombish (A Mystical Journey) on 2 May 2006.

 Personal life

+Kunickaa hails from an Indian Air Force family.
+Her father served in the IAF.
+She has two brothers, Kabir Sadanand, who is an actor and a producer while her other brother is an officer in the IAF like their father.
 Kunickaa Sadanand has been married twice; her first marriage was with Abhay Kothari from Delhi.
 She has a son from this marriage.
 Her second marriage was with Vinay Lall (Mr. Lall) whom she married at the age of 35; together they have a son.
 She was romantically involved with Sunil Sikand (actor Pran's son) during the 80s and later with singer Kumar Sanu in late 90s.
 She, along with her business partner, created restaurants called "White - the Italian café", "Zingcafe", "Majestica – The Royal Banquet Hall", and a spa called "Exhale" in Goregaon in suburban Mumbai.
 The partnership however ended in 2007.

 Kunickaa has conducted, organized and participated in over 100 stage shows in India and around the world.
 She also runs an event company called Karma Events and Entertainment.

 Kunickaa has been actively involved in social activities like AIDS awareness campaigns for the last 20 years.

 She launched Tara Charitable Trust on 15 August 2005.
 This trust aims at rebuilding lives of destitute people, helping the underprivileged and providing medical, educational and emotional succor to the needy.
 She is a trustee to the NGO CHIP (Children In Progress), Mumbai, which is actively working for child health and education.